 Set default merge tag values

 A merge tag only works correctly when there is data in the field it's associated with.
-For your most commonly used list merge tags, be sure to input default values that will display if the contact profile doesn't have any data in a certain field.
+For your most commonly used audience merge tags, be sure to input default values that will display if the contact profile doesn't have any data in a certain field.

 For example, you could set the default value for the first name merge tag to "Friend."
 Then, when you use "Hello *|FNAME|*," in a campaign, contacts whose first names are not in your audience will see "Hello Friend."

 If you don't set a default value and the contact doesn't have the data in their profile, they'll see the merge tag itself where the contact-specific content was supposed to appear.

 To include dynamic merge tag content in your campaigns, type the merge tag directly into your campaign content or choose a merge tag from the Merge Tags drop-down menu.